stevedsun/stevedsun.github.io/content/about/index.md

 I'm **Steve Sun**, a full-stack software developer based in **Chengdu, China**.

-I used to be a Tech Lead at [ThoughtWorks](https://www.thoughtworks.com/) and now I am an Architect at [Siemens](https://www.siemens.com/).
+I used to be a Tech Lead at [ThoughtWorks](https://www.thoughtworks.com/) and now an Architect in Industrial Software area.
 On this site, I share my views and findings on Software Architecture design, reviews of best-selling books and movies.

 ---